How we Review Reports and Accounts

 The process is informal but is intended to combine efficiency with fairness.

-The Conduct Committee will consider the report produced by the Review Group and, after due consideration of all the circumstances, as set out in the Operating Procedures, it may resolve to apply to court for an order requiring the directors of the company to prepare revised accounts or a revised report.
+The Supervision Committee will consider the report and, after due consideration of all the circumstances, as set out in the Operating Procedures, it may resolve to apply to court for an order requiring the directors of the company to prepare revised accounts or a revised report.
 Other authorities will be informed of the application as appropriate and a public announcement will normally be made.

-The powers of the Conduct Committee in respect of the review of corporate reports and accounts derive from the Companies Act 2006 (the “2006” Act) and the Companies (Audit, Investigations and Community Enterprise) Act 2004 (the “2004” Act).
+The powers of the FRC in respect of the review of corporate reports and accounts derive from the Companies Act 2006 (the “2006” Act) and the Companies (Audit, Investigations and Community Enterprise) Act 2004 (the “2004” Act).

-The 2006 Act empowers persons authorised to apply to court under s456 to require documents, information and explanations to be produced by a company, or any of its officers, employee or auditor where it appears to the authorised person that there is, or may be, a question whether the annual accounts of a company comply with the requirements of the Act.
-This power is vested in the Conduct Committee and is extended to reviews under the 2004 Act by s15 of that Act.
+The 2006 Act empowers persons authorised (namely the FRC) to apply to court under s456 to require documents, information and explanations to be produced by a company, or any of its officers, employee or auditor where it appears to the authorised person that there is, or may be, a question whether the annual accounts of a company comply with the requirements of the Act.
+This power is vested in the FRC and is extended to reviews under the 2004 Act by s15 of that Act.

 Companies in Liquidation or Administration